dean2o/savtadepth/README.md

     $ dvc checkout #use this to get the data, models etc
     ```

-    **Note**: You might need to install and setup the tools to pull from a remote.
-Read more in [this guide](https://dagshub.com/docs/getting-started/set-up-remote-storage-for-data-and-models/) on how to setup Google Storage or AWS S3 access.
 * After you are finished your modification, make sure to do the following:
-    * Freeze your virtualenv by typing in the terminal:

-        ```bash
-        $ make save_requirements
-        ```
+    * If you modified packages, make sure to update the `requirements.txt` file accordingly.

     * Push your code to DAGsHub, and your dvc managed files to your dvc remote.
-In order to setup a dvc remote please refer to [this guide](https://dagshub.com/docs/getting-started/set-up-remote-storage-for-data-and-models/).
+For reference on the commands needed, please refer to the Google Colab notebook section – [Commiting Your Work and Pushing Back to DAGsHub](https://colab.research.google.com/drive/1XU4DgQ217_hUMU1dllppeQNw3pTRlHy1?authuser=1#scrollTo=PAxz-29WhN12&line=1&uniqifier=1).

 ---
 ### After pushing code and data to DAGsHub
 * Create a Pull Request on DAGsHub!
+    * Explain what changes you are making.
+    * If your changes affect data or models, make sure they are pushed to your DAGsHub dvc remote, and are included in the PR.
+    * We will review your contribution ASAP, and merge it or start a discussion if needed.
 * 🐶

 ### TODO: